JoshuaPina/JoshuaPina/README.md

 ## Hi there 👋

 My name is Josh, thank you for checking out my page!
-You can find my full GitHub portfolio [HERE](joshuapina.github.io)!
+Here is my full GitHub Page: joshuapina.github.io

 - 🔭 I'm a U.S. Army Veteran, current Program Manager, and a Data Science senior, going into my final semester at Georgia State University.